 us.
 It is suggested that some time be taken to thoroughly consider

-possibilities for headstone designs, as the permanence and cost
+possibilities for a headstone design, as the permanence and cost

 of a completed headstone will not allow for a second take.

 of the individual's personality whose grave they are meant to

 mark.
 If the person was a big nature lover there are designs that

 carry an outdoor motif such as evergreens or a mountain scene

 to set a breathtaking background.
 Also in this vein of headstone